Welsh 3000 Challenge (14 Peaks)

 Event overview

 The Welsh 3000 Challenge (14 Peaks) is a guided mountain challenge in Snowdonia, based at Capel Curig, taking place on Saturday 18 July 2026.
-Participants aim to climb all 14 peaks officially recognised as over 3000 ft in a continuous route.
-The route highlights include Snowdon, the knife-edged ridge of Crib Goch, scrambling on the Glyders and Tryfan, and sections across the Carneddau range.
+The route visits the 14 peaks officially recognised as over 3000 ft, with highlights including Snowdon, the Crib Goch ridge, the Glyders and Tryfan, and the Carneddau range.
 The total route is about 50 km with close to 4000 m of ascent.
-Some sections involve exposed scrambling; Crib Goch will only be attempted in good weather and can be avoided by anyone who prefers.
+The Crib Goch ridge section will only be attempted in good weather and may be avoided by participants who prefer not to do it.